24/7 Admissions | Call Now: (800) 939-6636

 How Does Group Therapy Work?

 Like other forms of treatment, our women’s group therapy approach has a very specific structure to it.
-When attending group counseling, patients meet in a common area together, often sitting in a circle.
+When attending group counseling, clients meet in a common area together, often sitting in a circle.

 In group counseling meetings, individuals might share their experiences with drugs or alcohol.
 Or they might even bring up challenges from their past that could contribute to the way in which they view the world around them.
 Also, group counseling may enable women to share their progress or regression since their last meeting.